AI Glossary - Background AI Glossary - Background

 A

-An algorithm is a precise set of instructions that describes step by step how to solve a problem.
+An algorithm is a precise set of instructions that describes step-by-step how a problem is solved.

 Detailed Explanation